reuptaken/uniclient/README.md

 # uniclient

 Node.js util to watch your profit/loss on Uniswap market in real time.
+It loads all past transactions first and then watches the market for new events, refreshing every 10 seconds.

 Edit file to add your ETH address and node